SAP-archive/cloud-odata-java/README.md

 !!!
 DEPRECATED !!!
 ==================

-This project will continue at the Apache Software Foundation and has already entered the incubator.
+This project will continue at the Apache Software Foundation and has entered the incubator already.
 Please follow this link to the new project site: [Apache Olingo (incubation)](http://olingo.incubator.apache.org/)

 OData Library (Java)
 ====================